What is immunomodulatory therapy?

 - Live attenuated vaccines are contraindicated in these patients as there is a risk of contracting the disease.
 These include the MMR vaccine, the chickenpox vaccine and the oral antipolio virus vaccine.
 To administer these vaccines, a minimum of 3 months must have passed from the end of your treatment.

 - Inactivated vaccines (hepatitis A and B, tetanus, flu, pneumococcal vaccines, etc) can be administered safely although the immune response attained might be lower than in healthy people.
-Therefore, they should preferably be administered before the start of the immunosuppression to guarantee the best possible immune response
+Therefore, they should be administered preferably before the start of the immunosuppression to guarantee the best possible immune response

 How long will it be before the immunomodulator takes effect?